Kenzo designer dazzles Paris with color, preppy styles

 WOOYOUNGMI’S GENTLE CONTRADICTIONS

-Sobriety met moments of punk in South Korean designer Wooyoungmi’s collection on Sunday, held in the ornate interiors of Paris’ Musee des Arts Decoratifs.
+Sobriety met moments of punk — and the “late-1990s skateboarding community” — in South Korean designer Woo Young Mi’s collection on Sunday, held in the ornate interiors of Paris’ Musee des Arts Decoratifs.

 Classy tailoring on suits, such as a double breasted number that opened the show with a delicate nip at the waists, contrasted with white sneakers and vests.
 It made for a deft play in contradiction.